TERREMEMBER/znbase/docs/content/v2.2/deploy/kubernetes/single-zone/aks/helm-chart.md

 ![Verify pods are running](/images/deploy/kubernetes/aks/aks-verify-pods-running.png)

-To access the YugabyteDB Admin UI, run the following command to locate the **External IP** entry associated with `yb-master-ui` and port `7000`.
+To access the ZNbaseDB Admin UI, run the following command to locate the **External IP** entry associated with `yb-master-ui` and port `7000`.

 ```
 $ kubectl get services --namespace yb-demo